xy-guo/github_bot_3d_papers/README.md

-# Daily 3D-Related Paper Updates
+# Daily Updates on 3D-Related Papers

 This repository automatically fetches new or updated arXiv papers in the [cs.CV] category every day, checks if they are relevant to "3D reconstruction" or "3D generation" via ChatGPT, and lists them below.